gleydson404/aws_backup_terraform_example/README.md

-## Ok, i've done all the steps before, when the magic goes on?
+## Ok, i've done all the steps before, when the magic happens?

 Take it easy.
 We are almost done.